PlatONnetwork/docs/docs/JS-SDK.md

 *  "transactionHash" returns String: Is fired right after the transaction is sent and a transaction hash is available.
 *  "receipt"  returns `Object`: Is fired when the transaction receipt is available.
 *  "confirmation" returns Number, Object: Is fired for every confirmation up to the 12th confirmation.
 Receives the confirmation number as the first and the receipt as the second argument.
-Fired from confirmation 0 on, which is the block where its minded.
+Fired from confirmation 0 on, which is the block where it's minded.
 *  "error" returns Error and Object|undefined: Is fired if an error occurs during sending.
 If the transaction was rejected by the network with a receipt, the second parameter will be the receipt.

 Example: